Damar Hamlin's toy drive fundraiser tops $3 million in donations in hours after his on-field collapse | CNN

 Bills fans – nicknamed the Bills Mafia – are known for having a charitable heart.
 In 2021, they celebrated their victory over the Baltimore Ravens by donating money to the favorite charity of Ravens quarterback Lamar Jackson, who the team lost in the third quarter due to concussion protocol.

-And in the 2020 season, Bills fans donated money to a children’s hospital after Bills quarterback Josh Allen’s grandmother died, according to ESPN.
+And in the 2020 season, Bills fans donated more than a million dollars to a children’s hospital after Bills quarterback Josh Allen’s grandmother died, the team said.

 Bills fans charitable spirit seems to mirror Hamlin’s.
 CNN affiliate WKBW caught up with the NFL player just last month at his toy drive event in Buffalo, where he signed autographs for children.